-- Data in this report relates to the academic year 1 August 2021 31 July 2022. - Staff ages are as on 1 August in the reporting year or on the staff member's start date if their employment began during the academic year. - In terms of the gender statistics, beginning in 2012/13, the HESA staff record replaced the gender field with the legal sex field, of which the possible options are male and female.
+- Data in this report relates to the academic year 1 August 2021 - 31 July 2022. - Staff ages are as on 1 August in the reporting year or on the staff member's start date if employment began during the academic year. - In terms of the gender statistics, beginning in 2012/13, the HESA staff record replaced the gender field with the legal sex field, of which the possible options are male and female.
 For the purposes of this report, data from the legal sex field is referred to as 'gender.'

-National and Wales HEI data for comparison is taken from the Advance HE 'Equality + higher education: Staff Statistical Report 2022'
+National and Wales HEI data for comparison is taken from the Advance HE 'National and Wales HEI data for comparison is taken from the Advance HE 'Equality + higher education Staff Statistical Report 2022'.